Joel-Haeberli/computer-science/docs/themes/Overview of Digital Forensics.md

 - Crime scene = cyber crime scene
 - digital evidence on the client: cookies, cache, data, etc.
-- digital evidence on the server: logs, IP adresses other IOCs (Indicator of compromise)
+- digital evidence on the server: logs, IP addresses other IOCs (Indicator of compromise)

 **Adaption to OSINT and Intelligence gathering:**